ang-zeyu/infisearch/docs/src/indexer/fields.md

 ## Default Fields in `@morsels/search-ui`

-As mentioned, the default fields are already setup for interfacing with the `@morsels/search-ui` package.
-Their functions for the user interface are as follows:
+The functions of the default fields for the user interface are as follows:

 <img alt="annotation for fields" src="../images/fields_annotated.png" />